LOPT: Learning Optimal Pigovian Tax in Sequential Social Dilemmas: Experiment

-Also in Cleanup($N=5$) environment, we visualize and analyze the results from an example rollout in Figure~\ref{fig:cleanup_n5_example_rollout_visualization}.
-In addition, Figure~\ref{fig:cleanup_n5_cleaner_agent_planner_behaviors}, Figure~\ref{fig:cleanup_n5_harvester_agent_planner_behaviors}, and Figure~\ref{fig:cleanup_n5_part-time_agent_planner_behaviors} show the relationship among the environmental states of the numbers of apples and wastes and the tax/allowance schemes given by the \textbf{LOPT}, where proper tax/allowance schemes are given for agents with different socially contributed behaviors.
-Figure~\ref{fig:cleanup_n5_number_of_apples_wastes} shows that the \textbf{LOPT} encourages agents to clean wastes efficiently and maintains the density of wastes at a relatively low level so that the apples are spawned at a relatively high rate.

-Furthermore, we provide visualized and analyzed results from example rollouts in Cleanup($N=2$) with both the $7\times7$ and the $10\times10$ maps.
-As illustrated in Figure~\ref{fig:cleanup_n2_7_7_example_rollout_visualization_appdx}-\ref{fig:cleanup_n2_10_10_no_rotation_example_rollout_visualization_appdx}, our proposed \textbf{LOPT} is able to internalize externalities in all of our Cleanup experiment settings and provide approximated Optimal Pigovian Tax reward shaping to greatly alleviate the social dilemmas.
+In this section, additional results from experiments will be demonstrated.
+As illustrated in Figure.~\ref{fig:cleanup_n2_7_7_example_rollout_visualization_appdx}-\ref{fig:cleanup_n2_10_10_no_rotation_example_rollout_visualization_appdx}, our proposed \textbf{LOPT} is able to internalize externalities in all of our Cleanup experiment settings and provide approximated optimal Pigovian tax reward shaping to greatly alleviate the social dilemmas.
+And for Cleanup($N=5$) environment, we further show the relationship among the environmental states of the numbers of apples and wastes and the tax/allowance schemes given by the \textbf{LOPT}, where proper tax/allowance schemes are given for agents with different socially contributed behaviors in Figure~\ref{fig:cleanup_n5_cleaner_agent_planner_behaviors}, Figure~\ref{fig:cleanup_n5_harvester_agent_planner_behaviors}, and Figure~\ref{fig:cleanup_n5_part-time_agent_planner_behaviors} Also, Figure.~\ref{fig:cleanup_n5_number_of_apples_wastes} shows that the \textbf{LOPT} encourages agents to clean wastes efficiently and maintains the density of wastes at a relatively low level so that the apples are spawned at a relatively high rate.
+Also, we provide visualized and analyzed results from example rollouts in Cleanup($N=2$) with both the $7\times7$ and the $10\times10$ maps.

-As a result, LOPT internalizes externalities and provides approximated Optimal Pigovian Tax reward shaping (shown in Figure~\ref{fig:cleanup_n5_rewards_each_agents}) to guide the agents to better results.